 - People make the mistake of thinking that because it is called “excess liability” that it is unnecessary.
 The truth is that if you have assets at risk (think your kids’ college fund, your retirement savings, your home, your business, your future income) – you need protection.

 - Umbrella insurance policies are great as a hedge for an aggressive defense.
 If your insurance company is defending you for a wrongful injury claim, would you want them defending just the underlying $300 or $500,000 limits or those limits plus a $1 or $2 million dollar excess liability policy?

 - In today’s society, lawsuits are occurring with alarming frequency.
-Moreover, the monetary awards can be staggering.
+Moreover, monetary awards can be staggering.

-To learn more about umbrella insurance/excess liability coverage, to see if you qualify, or to discuss what coverage is best for your and your family, give us a call today.
+To learn more about umbrella insurance/excess liability coverage, to see if you qualify, or to discuss what coverage is best for you and your family, give us a call today.